Rice production in the Philippines: The Green Revolution

-Since the mid-1980s yields have increased substantially as a result of the cultivation of high-yielding rice varieties developed in the mid-1960s at the International Rice Research Institute located in the Philippines.
 The proportion of "miracle" rice in total output rose from zero in 1965–66 to 81 percent in 1981–82.
 Average productivity increased from 1.23 metric tons per hectare in 1961 to 3.59 metric tons per hectare in 2009.

 This green revolution was accompanied by an expanded use of chemical inputs.
 Among farmers surveyed in Central Luzon, the quantity of insecticide active ingredient applied per hectare increased tenfold from 1966 to 1979, from less than 0.1 kilogram per hectare to nearly 1.0 kilogram per hectare.
 By the mid-1990s, this figure had been cut in half.
 Since then, use has declined even more, and levels of insecticide use are now slightly below what they were before the Green Revolution began.

+Masagana 99

+The administration of Ferdinand Marcos made the promotion of IR8 the lynchpin of its Masagana 99 program in 1973, accompanied by a farmer credit program.
+But by 1980, the program's initial succcesses were overrun by problems arising from the credit scheme and the usurpation of the program for political patronage.
+The government quietly discontinued the program in 1984.